 Tube station: Monument.
 We took the bus no. 344 towards Liverpool street.
 Go here to plan your transport route in London.

-To plan your own London visit, you can check out fares and hotels through our affiliate link.
+To plan your own London visit, you can check out fares and hotels here.

 Pin it for later: